STM Research Integrity Master Class

 09:00

-Several publishers have been forced to retract large numbers of papers once paper mills were discovered as the source behind these articles.
-Learn from the experts that were involved in these retractions on obstacles experienced, and lessons learned.
+Several publishers have had to retract (large numbers of) publications once paper mills were discovered as the source behind these articles.
+Hear from the experts that were involved in these retractions about their experiences and lessons learned.
+Also, an update will be given on progress of a NISO Working Group on the dissemination of retraction information.

-Elizabeth Moylan, Senior Manager, Research Integrity and Publishing Ethics, Wiley
+Mike Streeter, Director, Research Integrity & Publishing Ethics, Wiley

 11:30